VeritasSoftware/xUnit-Addons/README.md

 }
 ```

-Then, you can decorate those specific tests.
+Then, you can decorate those specific tests with the `MyFact` & `MyTheory` attributes.

 Provide a Guid (as a string) as a parameter.
-This Guid should be unique to the test.
+This Guid must be unique to the test.

 ```csharp
 [MyTheory(typeof(LoadAIModel), "5bb02c70-01d1-4987-8a6e-ab7fc8b1dcc4")]